jctillman/js-ml-workshop/readme.md

 ### Introduction

 In supervised learning, the ML algorithm learns from input paired with the correct output.
-From this it learns to output data after being given input that has not been so paired.

-In unsupervised learning, the ML algorithm learns from data that lacks such a pairing.
-From this it learns to characterize the structure of the data.
+In unsupervised learning, the ML algorithm learns to characterize the structure of data that has not been so paired.

-In reinforcement learning, the ML algorithm learns from interacting with an environment.
-From this, it learns to act to maximize a reward signal from the environment.
+In reinforcement learning, the ML algorithm learns how to achieve goals by interacting with an environment.

 This task is very different than either of the former two kinds of machine learning.
 So we can approach the ideas involved in this gradually.
+Even so, it's good to keep in mind the very essence of the task: Reinforcement learning is about exploring an environment to figure out how to achieve particular goals.

-I'll start off, therefore, by describing the a simplified learning problem.
+Because we're starting gradually, I'll begin by describing a simplified learning problem.
 After explaining an algorithm that solves it, I'll move to the full reinforcement learning problem.

 ### N-Armed Bandit

-Imagine a one-armed bandit: a casino-style gambling maching, with the spinning cherries and coins.
+Imagine a one-armed bandit: a casino-style gambling maching, the kind with the spinning wheels of symbols.

 Suppose, though, that instead of having a single arm it has _n_ arms.
-Each of these arms returns some some particular reward on average: the first arm, for instance, might average 5 on each pull, while the second arm might average 10, and so on.
-Of course, each arm only returns these rewards on average: different individual pulls on the first arm might return 0, or 30, or 0.5, or some other number.
+Each of these arms would return some some particular reward on average.
+The first arm, for instance, might average 5 on each pull, while the second arm might average 10, and so on.
+Of course, each arm only returns these rewards on average: Different individual pulls on the first arm might return 0, or 30, or 0.5, or some other number.

-(Suppose also, contrary to fact, that it is possible to win a positive amount on average while playing the machine.)
+(Suppose also, contrary to fact, that it is possible to win a positive amount on average while playing against the machine.)

-You do not know what any arm averages when you start.
+You do not know what any arm averages when you start playing the _n_ armed bandit.
 Your goal, however, is to maximize the reward you receive over some finite number of pulls--say, a thousand pulls.

-If you knew which arm averaged the most, then you could simply use that arm each time to maximize your reward over time.
+If you knew which arm averaged the most over time, then you could simply use that arm each time to maximize your reward over time.
 So you probably want to try to determine which arm returns the most on average.
 Furthermore, the more sure you are about which arm gives the highest average reward, the more sure you can be that you are pulling the arm most likely to maximize your reward over time.

 The only way to be sure about which arm gives the highest average reward, however, is to try each arm.
 The only way to be very sure it to try each arm a great deal.
 The more time you spend trying each arm, however, the less time you have to use whatever arm you currently judge best.
-So the more time you take trying to be sure which arm is the best, the less time you have to pull the arm you currently judge to be best.
+So the more time you take trying to be sure about which arm is the best, the less time you have to pull the arm you currently judge to be best.

 This is the explore / exploit tradeoff.
 If you want to use the knowledge you have, you are generally giving up on a chance to gain new knowledge.
 If you want to gain new knowledge, you are generally giving up a chance to use the knowledge you have.
 It is fundamental to reinforcement learning, to the n-armed bandit problem, and many real-life problems.

 A doctor who has several experimental treatments for a potentially-fatal disease, for instance, is faced with the same basic difficulty.
 Will he use the most promising treatment from the start, and thereby risk the possibility that he is not using a much better treatment?
 Or will he try many different treatments, and accept that many people will not get the treatment he currently judges best?
+What should he do to best preserve life?

 ### ɛ-Greedy

-There are many interesting ways of approaching the n-armed bandit problem and the explore / exploit tradeoff, but I'm going to focus on a very simple method called ɛ-greedy.
+There are many ways to approach the n-armed bandit problem and the explore / exploit tradeoff, but I'm going to focus on a simple method: ɛ-greedy.
 That's pronounced "epsilon-greedy."
 (Epsilon is a Greek character typically used by mathematicians to indicate a small amount.)

 The ɛ-greedy algorithm is a slightly more complex version of a simple greedy algorithm.
 A greedy algorithm would simply maintain an estimate of which arm seems best, and always choose it.
 It would estimate which arm is best by looking at the average of the amounts each arm has returned so far.